Neon Genesis Evangelion: Characters

 The withdrawn and mysterious pilot of Evangelion Unit-00, Rei Ayanami, is a clone made from the salvaged remains of Yui and is plagued by a sense of negative self-worth stemming from the realization that she is an expendable asset.
 She at first despises Shinji for his lack of trust in his father Gendo, with whom Rei is very close.
 However, after Shinji and Rei successfully defeat the Angel Ramiel, she takes a friendly liking to him.
 Towards the end of the series, it is revealed that she is one of many clones, whose use is to replace the currently existing Rei if she is killed.

 Asuka Langley Soryu is a child prodigy who pilots Evangelion Unit-02 and possesses a fiery temper and an overabundance of pride and self-confidence, which often gets her in trouble and difficulty, especially during battles.
 As a little girl, Asuka discovered the body of her mother shortly after she committed suicide, leading the child to repress her emotions and vow never to cry.
 Asuka and Shinji develop intense but ambiguous feelings toward each other and have difficulty reaching out to others.
-Their relationship was initially modeled on the one between Jean, Nadia's love interest and eventual husband in the earlier anime series Nadia.
+Their relationship was initially modeled on the one between Jean and Nadia in the earlier anime series Nadia.
 Similarly to Shinji, Asuka and Rei are presented with their own flaws and difficulty relating to other people.

 Misato Katsuragi is the caretaker and commanding officer for Shinji and Asuka.
 Her professional demeanor at Nerv contrasts dramatically with her carefree and irresponsible behavior at home.
 Character designer Yoshiyuki Sadamoto conceived her as an older "girl next door" and promiscuous loser who failed to take life seriously.
 Hideaki Anno described Shinji and Misato as "afraid of being hurt" and "unsuitable—lacking the positive attitude—for what people call heroes of an adventure."